 This is a critical step \xe2\x80\x93 you do not want to lose the valuable fruits of your labors, do you?

 We would recommend maintaining two separate backup copies of your library on external disks.

 Keep the WAV files that you exported from Audacity and back those up as well (two copies) on external disks.

-After the backups are made you can then safely release space on your hard drive by deleting any Audacity project you created (delete both the .aup file and the _data folder with the same name) and deleting the originally exported WAV files.
+After the backups are made you can then safely release space on your hard drive by deleting any Audacity project you created and deleting the originally exported WAV files.